 There are two USATT affiliated clubs and one non-affiliated club in the Pittsburgh area.
 All clubs welcome visitors and new players.

-- The South Park Table Tennis Club, based in the Home Economics building in Pittsburgh’s South Park, is the oldest continually USATT affiliated club in the country, and is currently the home club for 3 of the top 10 players in Pennsylvania.
+- The South Park Table Tennis Club, based in the Home Economics building in Pittsburgh’s South Park, is the oldest continually USATT affiliated club in the country, and is currently the home club for 9 players having USATT ratings over 2000.
 Formed in 1957, its most famous players are the Seemiller brothers – Danny, Ricky and Randy – who dominated US table tennis for a decade.
 Danny Seemiller won five U.S. Men’s Singles Championships (in 1976, 1977, 1980, 1982, and 1983), and was once ranked #19 in the world.
-Randy Seemiller, one of the top fifty U.S. players over age 50, still lives in the Pittsburgh area and is one of the top-ranked players at the South Park club.
-Dr. Bill Walk, a USATT Hall of Fame member, also plays at South Park.
-The South Park club is open on Tuesday evenings starting at 7:00 pm for competitive play, and Thursdays evenings for informal practice.
+Randy Seemiller, the #25 ranked U.S. player over age 50, still lives in the Pittsburgh area and is one of the top-ranked players at the South Park club.
+Dr. Bill Walk, a USATT Hall of Fame member, also plays at South Park, along with PA’s 3rd ranked player over age 80, Jim Stedeford.
+The South Park club is open on Tuesday evenings starting at 7:30 pm for competitive play, and Thursdays evenings for informal practice.
 Everyone is welcome regardless of skill level, and there’s no charge to play the first couple of times.
 See the South Park club pagefor more details.